Healsens

 For values below 10 mg / L, the good news is that giving up smoking, regular physical activity, as well as weight-reducing treatment, can lower basic hs-CRP level without any medical help.
 Healthy eating habits7, green tea89, controlled drinking, sufficient vitamin D1011, vitamin C12, and vitamin K13 in your body can also reduce the level of the reactive protein in the body.

 In addition, glucosamine may reduce cancer mortality by lowering C-reactive protein levels.
-Therefore, if C-reactive protein is higher than 1 mg / L and there are no contraindications such as HOMA-IR14 is not increased, then therapy with this substance at a dosage of 1500 mg per day can reduce cancer mortality and overall mortality15.
+Some studies have explored glucosamine’s potential effects on inflammation markers; consult your clinician before considering supplements.
 This is due to a decrease in inflammation, which will be reflected in a decrease in the inflammatory marker C-reactive protein, as expected by about 23%.

-The same effect can be achieved through certain medications, such as16:
+The same effect can be achieved through certain medications, such as14:

 In case any medications must be taken, discuss your therapeutic regimen with your doctor.